 2. Create a phase-wise strategy to adopt the knowledge management platform

-- Diagnose: Make a list of all the pain points the individuals, teams, and departments face in accessing knowledge.
+- Diagnose: List all the pain points the individuals, teams, and departments face in accessing knowledge.
 Find out why knowledge is unavailable and diagnose the root cause of data silos in the organization.

 - Define: Define the focus groups that will fill the knowledge gaps with the right content and the functions of the KM platform.
 Assign users at this stage for each role, clearly define the objectives of the KM platform, and define their roles and responsibilities in actualizing these goals.

 - Design: Visualize an ideal knowledge management system, customize it to match your brand identity, and amalgamate it with current business tools and processes.

 - Develop a knowledge-sharing culture in the organization and build a knowledge base.
 Train internal teams to use the platform, and share knowledge with team members and the organization.